-We’ve launched a new study which explores the value of sport to New Zealanders, their communities and our country.
+A study exploring the value of sport to New Zealanders, their communities and our country.
 The Value of Sport is based on extensive research, including a survey of around 2,000 New Zealanders and a review of previous studies from here and around the world.

 There’s no question sport is at the heart of our national identity, but this study tells us that being physically active also creates happier, healthier people, better connected communities and a stronger New Zealand.

 We’ve developed a print ready infographic illustrating The Value of Sport that we hope you’ll find useful.

 Here are some key findings from the Value of Sport research:

 - 92 per cent of the people we talked to believe being active keeps them physically fit and healthy, and helps relieve stress

 - 88 per cent believe that sport and other physical activities provide them with opportunities to achieve and help build confidence

 - 84 per cent believe sport and physical activity bring people together and create a sense of belonging